 Table 6 summarizes NCCI's original and alternative indications for the current filing.
 The table also shows the differential between the original and alternative indications.
-NCCI's selected methodology (i.e., original indication) is the lowest of all of these tested methods, which also occurred in last year's filing.
-Prior to last year's filing, the selected methodology usually produced an indication that fell in the middle of the tested alternative indications.
+NCCI's selected methodology (i.e., original indication) is at the low end of these tested methods, which is true for the latest two years.
+Prior to that, the selected methodology usually produced an indication that fell in the middle of the tested alternative indications.
 However, NCCI's selected methodology is consistent with the approved methodology in recent filings.
 Based on our review of this data and information, we believe that NCCI's selected methodology is reasonable at this time.